udacity/ud405/1.2.01-Demo-GettingStartedWithLibGDX/README.md

 ## Running the Android Backend

-Runnin the Android backend is acually easier than running the Desktop backend, assuming you've already [set up your Android device](https://www.udacity.com/course/viewer#!/c-ud808/l-4216368924/m-4291353613).
-Click on the run configuration dropdown in the toolbar, and swtich back to "Android", then hit the green button, or press Ctrl-r.
+Running the Android backend is actually easier than running the Desktop backend, assuming you've already [set up your Android device](https://www.udacity.com/course/viewer#!/c-ud808/l-4216368924/m-4291353613).
+Click on the run configuration dropdown in the toolbar, and switch back to "Android", then hit the green button, or press Ctrl-r.

 For completeness's sake, if you want to launch the Android backend from the command line, the tasks you need are: